SureshPriyankara9902/Vehicle-Breakdown-Assistence/README.md

 ---

 ### 🎓 Academic Note
-This project is submitted as part of the final year project requirements for [Your University Name], [Department Name].
+This project is submitted as part of the final year project requirements for HORIZON CAMPUS, Department of Information Technology.
 The application demonstrates practical implementation of mobile app development, real-time systems, and cloud integration technologies.

 ### 🙏 Acknowledgments
 - **University Faculty** for guidance and support